mgenware/qing/docs/src/build_and_run/prerequisites.md

 ## Node.js version manager

-It's recommended to use a Node.js version manager to quickly switch Node.js version in your local environment. [nvm](https://github.com/nvm-sh/nvm) and [n](https://github.com/tj/n).
+It's recommended to use a Node.js version manager to quickly switch Node.js versions in your local environment.
+Common choices are [nvm](https://github.com/nvm-sh/nvm) and [n](https://github.com/tj/n).

 ### Windows WSL2 users

 It's recommended to use [n](https://github.com/tj/n) instead of nvm on Windows WSL2. nvm has trouble running `node` or `npm` as root.
+Playwright (our E2E test runner) needs to run `npm` as root to install additional dependencies on WSL2.

 ### Installing [n](https://github.com/tj/n)

-Refer to n installation [docs](https://github.com/tj/n#installation) for installation.
-Some notes:
+Refer to n installation [docs](https://github.com/tj/n#installation).
+Some notable things:

-- n can be installed when `npm` is not available
+- n can be installed when `npm` is not available.
-- Installing n might need root access.
+- Installing n may need root access.
 But you **should NOT** install npm global modules (including n) as root.
 - If you encountered any permission issues running `npm add -g <package>`, you should take ownership of some system directories as shown below.

 <blockquote>